glessard/shuffle/README.md

 # Shuffle

+Adds a `shuffle()` method to any implementor of `CollectionType`.

 Shuffle a Collection as lazily as possible, via a `PermutationGenerator`: the collection is copied, but not mutated.
+In most cases, this should be a

 The collection's indices are copied to an array, which in turn gets shuffled.